mayur-kun/mdis_ecom/README.md

 2. Data-driven decision making for businesses based on actionable insights.
 3. Showcasing the capabilities of GCP for real-world machine learning applications.

-🚀 Explore the repository:
-Code for data analysis and model building - model_training.ipynb Code for frontend - app.py
-Deployment specifications for GCP - cloudbuild.yaml
-Deployment specifications for local - Dockerfile

-🛠️ Steps and Tools:
-Here's an overview of the steps involved and the GCP services utilized:
+🛠️ Here's an overview of the steps involved and the GCP services utilized:

 1. Data Preparation: